 Who may be considered: US Citizens; Permanent Residents; and Non-Citizens

-Introduction: The Food and Drug Administration (FDA) is the regulatory, scientific, public health and consumer protection agency responsible for ensuring all human and animal drugs, medical devices, cosmetics, foods, food additives, drugs and medicated feeds for food producing animals, tobacco and radiation emitting devices safe, and effective.
+Introduction: The Food and Drug Administration (FDA or Agency) is the regulatory, scientific, public health and consumer protection agency responsible for ensuring all human and animal drugs, medical devices, cosmetics, foods, food additives, drugs and medicated feeds for food producing animals, tobacco and radiation emitting devices safe, and effective.
 The mission of CDRH is to protect and promote the public health by performing essential public health tasks by making sure that medical devices and radiological health products are safe for people in the United States.
-OSEL is dedicated to promoting patient access to innovation, safe and effective medical devices through best-in-the-world regulatory science.
-The Division of Applied Mechanics (DAM) within CDRH’s OSEL, identifies and uses applied mechanics to investigate interactions between the human body and medical devices or radiation-emitting products.
+OSEL is dedicated to promoting innovation for the development of new lifesaving medical devices.
+OSEL is composed of scientists and engineers who have a broad diversity of expertise from microbiology to artificial intelligence and machine learning.
+The Division of Biomedical Physics (DBP) within CDRH’s OSEL, helps drive the FDA mission by performing best in the world regulatory science on the biophysical interactions between medical devices and the human body.

-Educational Requirements: Applicants must possess a Ph.D., M.S., or equivalent degree in biomedical engineering, mechanical engineering, or a relevant scientific field.
-The applicant must be able to demonstrate mastery of principles and practices in biomechanics, biomaterials, and biomedical engineering.
-This will enable the staff fellow to serve as a technical authority in the scientific analysis of the safety and effectiveness of medical devices, develop new and innovative approaches to scientific testing required for medical device reviews by FDA, and provide an authoritative analysis of scientific data submitted to FDA.
-Applicants who have completed part or all of their education outside the U.S. must have their foreign education evaluated by an accredited organization to ensure the foreign education is comparable to education received in accredited educational institutions in the U.S. This evaluation must also be provided by midnight Eastern Time on the closing date of this vacancy announcement.
+Educational Requirements: Applicants must possess a Ph.D. or equivalent degree in engineering or a related scientific field.
+The applicant must be able to demonstrate mastery of principles and practices in Patient Monitoring and Biomedical Engineering.
+This will enable the staff fellow to serve as a technical authority in the scientific analysis of the safety and effectiveness of medical devices; provide an authoritative analysis of scientific data submitted to the Agency; and develop new and innovative approaches to scientific testing required for medical device reviews by FDA.
+Applicants who have completed part or all their education outside the US must have their foreign education evaluated by an accredited organization to ensure that the foreign education is comparable to education received in accredited educational institutions in the US.
+This evaluation must also be provided by midnight Eastern Time on the closing date of this vacancy announcement.
 For more information on Foreign Education verification, visit the U.S. Department of Education.
 Another listing of services that can perform this evaluation is available at the National Association of Credential Evaluation Services (NACES) website.

 Qualifications:Please document knowledge, skills, and abilities relevant to each area described below: